-We have entered into employment agreements with each of our named executive officers.
-Under the terms of these documents, the employment of each of our named executive officers is at will (to the greatest extent permitted by applicable law), meaning that either we or the officer may terminate their employment at any time.
-Each of our named executive officers are eligible, under the terms of their respective employment agreements, to receive severance benefits upon the termination of their employment either by us without cause, by them for good reason, or due to their disability or death, either in connection with a change of control or not in connection with a change of control.
-The amounts and terms and conditions of these severance rights reflect the negotiations between our named executive officers and us at the time these documents were entered into, the benefits provided by our peer companies to similarly situated executives at the time they were negotiated, as well as our desire for internal pay equity among our executive officers.
+We have entered into employment agreements with Dr. Lewis and Mr. Belbel and a severance agreement with Mr. Lafond.
+Under the terms of these documents or otherwise, the employment of each of our named executive officers is at will (to the greatest extent permitted by applicable law), meaning that either we or the officer may terminate their employment at any time.
+Dr. Lewis and Mr. Belbel are eligible, under the terms of their respective employment agreements, to receive severance benefits upon the termination of their employment either by us without cause, by them for good reason, or due to their disability or death, either in connection with a change of control or not in connection with a change of control with a change of control or not in connection with a change of control.
+The amounts and terms and conditions of these severance rights reflect the negotiations between each of Dr. Lewis, Mr. Belbel and Mr. Lafond and us at the time these documents were entered into, the benefits provided by our peer companies to similarly situated executives at the time they were negotiated, as well as our desire for internal pay equity among our executive officers.
 We believe that these existing arrangements are consistent with market practices and are critical to attracting and retaining high quality executives.
-We also believe the involuntary termination benefits allow our executive officers to focus on normal business operations rather than worrying about how business decisions that may be inour best interest will impact their own financial security.
-In addition, with respect to the accelerated vesting benefits upon a change of control provided in the employment agreements entered into with each named executive officer, we believe these rights help enable our named executive officers to maintain a balanced perspective in making overall business decisions during periods of uncertainty.
-The compensation committee is aware of current investor sentiment regarding golden parachute excise tax gross ups and we do not provide such tax gross ups.
+We also believe the involuntary termination benefits allow Dr. Lewis, Mr. Belbel and Mr. Lafond to focus on normal business operations rather than worrying about how business decisions that may be in our best interest will impact their own financial security.
+In addition, with respect to the accelerated vesting benefits upon a change of control provided in the employment agreements entered into with Dr. Lewis and Mr. Belbel, we believe these rights help enable Dr. Lewis and Mr. Belbel to maintain a balanced perspective in making overall business decisions during periods of uncertainty.
+The compensation committee is aware of current investor sentiment regarding golden parachute excise tax gross ups and we do not pr